TimothyStephens/timothystephens.github.io/_pages/teaching.md

 </style>

 ### 6\.
 Guest lecturer, Rutgers University (2020-present)
-Design and conducted lectures on de novo next-generation sequencing, genome and transcriptome sequencing, metagenomics, phylogenetics, and phylogenomics in a join undergraduate and postgraduate course titled "Fundamentals of Microbial Genomics".
+Design and conducted lectures on de novo next-generation genome and transcriptome sequencing, metabolomics, proteomics, metagenomics, phylogenetics, and phylogenomics in a join undergraduate and postgraduate course titled "Fundamentals of Microbial Genomics".
 Duties include designing and marking student' exam questions and oral presentations.
 <br/><br/>
 ### 5\.
 Head Practical Tutor, University of Queensland (2018-2018)
 Duties included designing and developing assessment material for the course and organising marking of assignments.